 Here’s how you become leptin resistant.

-If you answer “yes” to more than one of these, I suggest finding out if you are leptin resistant.
+If you answer “yes” to more than one of these, I suggest asking your functional medicine doctor to test you for leptin resistance:

 - Is it difficult for you to lose weight?